The Acupuncture Diploma course is divided into 3 parts.

 - Research I

-Level II – Acupuncture II
+Part 2 – Acupuncture II

 The aim of Level II Acupuncture is to advance needling techniques, Chinese diagnostics and point locations.
 The student will observe case taking and learn how to treat certain conditions.